pro-ady/Movie_Searcher_Basic/README.md

 - ejs (npm)

-To find the information of the various movies it makes use of the [OMDb API](http://www.omdbapi.com/ "OMDb Homepage") Code can be modified by adding or subtracting parameters in the [results file](/views/results.ejs "result file"]
+To find the information of the various movies it makes use of the [OMDb API](http://www.omdbapi.com/ "OMDb Homepage") Code can be modified by adding or subtracting parameters in the [results file](results.ejs "result file"]

 ---